The 20 Best Laryngeal Nerve Damage Doctors Near Me in Columbia, MD

 Offers Telehealth

 Dr. Beningfield graduated from the University Of Florida College Of Engineering in Gainesville, Florida.
 After practicing engineering for eight years, he attended the University Of Kansas School Of Medicine before completing his General Surgery internship and Otolaryngology residency at Emory University in Atlanta, Georgia.
 Dr. Beningfield spent four years in active duty as an otolaryngologist for the United States Air Force and was previously on the faculty of the University of South Florida.
 He is a fellow of the American Academy of Otolaryngology – Head and Neck Surgery.
 Dr. Beningfield is involved in all aspects of general adult and pediatric otolaryngology with a special interest in thyroid and parathyroid disease as well as management of obstructive sleep apnea.
 When not caring for patients, he spends his free time playing guitar and flying his antique aircraft.
 Dr. Beningfield is rated as an Experienced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Swimmer's Ear, Otitis, Infant Hearing Loss, and Tonsil Stones.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Swimmer's Ear, Otitis, Infant Hearing Loss, and Tonsil Stones.
+Dr. Beningfield is board certified in Head And Neck Surgery.

 Learn about our expert tiers